Health Spending Accounts (HSA) for Canadian Businesses

 CRA's position on this is "generally no".
 Cosmetic procedures would generally not qualify as medical expenses unless the services are for medical or reconstructive purposes.
 There are some procedures that on the face of it would appear to be cosmetic in nature but are allowed by CRA.
 For a more detailed discussion, please click here to see our March 7, 2011 Blog post or contact us.

-Do payments made to a personal fitness trainer qualify under a private health services plan?
+Do payments made to a personal fitness trainer qualify under a health spending account?

 CRA's position on this is "no".
 Payments made to a personal fitness trainer do not qualify uner a PHSP.
-For a more detailed discussion, please click here to see our April 11 and 12, 2011 Blog posts or contact us.
+For a more detailed discussion, please contact us.

-I have to travel some distance for medical care, what travel expenses qualify under a PHSP?
+I have to travel some distance for medical care, what travel expenses qualify under an HSA?

-Would the cost of dental implants would qualify under a PHSP?
+Would the cost of dental implants would qualify under an HSA/PHSP?

 CRA's position on this is "yes".
 The cost of dental implants do qualify uner a PHSP, provided the payment is made to a medical practitioner or dentist.
-For a more detailed discussion, please click here to see our May 4, 2011 Blog posts or contact us.
+For a more detailed discussion, please contact us.

-Would the cost of: (1) An in-vitro fertilization process performed outside Canada qualify as medical expenses under a PHSP, and whether (2) The related travel costs for an in-vitro fertilization performed outside Canada qualify as medical expenses under a PHSP?
+Would the cost of: (1) An in-vitro fertilization process performed outside Canada qualify as medical expenses under an HSA, and whether (2) The related travel costs for an in-vitro fertilization performed outside Canada qualify as medical expenses under an HSA?

 CRA's position on this is "Yes" to in-vitro fertilization costs.
 They also responded "Yes" to travel costs "if the conditions of paragraph 118.2(2)(g)(v) are met."
 For a more detailed discussion, please click here to see our July 6, 2011 Blog posts or contact us.